aaron-troy/coursera-algos/README.md

 # coursera-algos
-Work associated with the [Cousera algorithms specialization](https://www.coursera.org/specializations/algorithms) taught by [Tim Roughgarden](https://timroughgarden.org/) from Stanford University.
+Work associated with the algorithms specialization taught by Tim Roughgarden from Stanford University.
 Included here is the code for my solutions to the programming assignments, written in Python.

 The specialization is composed of four sequential courses, with topics for each detailed briefly below: